stormearthandlava/stormearthandlava.github.io/guide/old/general/priority_list.md

 ## Common misconceptions and mistakes
 ---

-> "I should try and play around {{ site.data.spell.mote}}!"
+> "I should try and play around {{ site.data.spell.mote }}!"

-The only time you should adjust your gameplay for {{ site.data.spell.mote}} is when you have the liberty to cast a spell *later* with a {{ site.data.spell.mote}} buff versus *now* -- this means for a spell like {{site.data.spell.es}}, you can make the decision to wait until you have the {{ site.data.spell.mote}} buff active before casting it (this is reflected in the priority above).
-This is thanks to the low urgency of {{site.data.spell.es}} casts, as you are not constrained by a cooldown or Maelstrom cost, since you can cast it at any point between 60 and 100 Maelstrom.
+The only time you should adjust your gameplay for {{ site.data.spell.mote }} is when you have the liberty to cast a spell *later* with a {{ site.data.spell.mote }} buff versus *now* -- this means for a spell like {{ site.data.spell.es }}, you can make the decision to wait until you have the {{ site.data.spell.mote }} buff active before casting it (this is reflected in the priority above).
+This is thanks to the low urgency of {{ site.data.spell.es }} casts, as you are not constrained by a cooldown or Maelstrom cost, since you can cast it at any point between 60 and 100 Maelstrom.

 > "I should only cast {{ site.data.spell.lvb }} during {{ site.data.spell.asc }}!"